ariga/atlas/doc/md/guides/postgres/index-operator-classes.md

 Time: 243.573 ms
 ```
-Notice that the index `internet_provider_idx` that we created was not used in order to execute this query.
+Notice that the `internet_provider_idx` index that we created was not used in order to execute this query.
 Instead, the `Parallel Seq Scan` operation was performed.
 As a result, the total execution time and cost are still too high.

 :::info
 In a parallel sequential scan, the table's blocks will be divided into ranges and shared among the cooperating processes.
 Each worker process will complete the scanning of its given range of blocks before requesting an additional range of blocks.
 To learn more about Parallel Plans in PostgreSQL, visit the official documentation [here](https://www.postgresql.org/docs/current/parallel-plans.html).
 :::

 Now, you might be wondering why the index that we created was not being used in the execution of this query.
-This is a point where having knowledge about usage of operator classes becomes important.
+This is when having knowledge about the usage of operator classes becomes important.

 As mentioned earlier, an operator class identifies the operators to be used by the index for the indexed column.
 Let’s see this in action by specifying an operator class in our definition with the following commands: